-Retirement Savings Late Starter?
+Are you a Retirement Savings Late Starter?

-Posted on August 8, 2016
+Posted on June 12, 2023

 Harry and Sally both earned high incomes and liked to live the good life.
 They leased higher end European cars, took two-week exotic vacations almost every year, and lived in a house much larger than they truly needed.
 To accomplish this lifestyle, they put off retirement savings.
 Now in their forties, Harry and Sally are realizing they have some catching up to do.
-Listed below are a few things to consider:
+Six things to consider are: